If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 1. Mason jars

-A well-made old-fashioned mason jars are on the top of the list of the most used jars.
+Well-made old-fashioned mason jars are at the top of the list of the most used jars.
 They are not only cheap but also come in the right size, making it possible to easily package and store harvested honey.
 These jars can also heat up easily, making it so much easier to restore crystallized honey.
-They are perfectly suited for every day and long term storage.
-You can also recycle mason jars and are thus more sustainable.
+They are perfectly suited for everyday and long-term storage.
+You can also recycle mason jars which are thus more sustainable.

 These are also helpful when it comes to packaging and storing honey after harvesting.
-The one gallon jars are a heavier and least suitable since they may not be safe enough to keep.
-The half gallon jars are lightweight and much safer and hence the best choice for storage.
+The one-gallon jars are heavier and least suitable since they may not be safe enough to keep.
+The half-gallon jars are lightweight and much safer and hence the best choice for storage.
 These jars are easily available and come cheap at any local store.

 3. Stainless steel drums

-These are best suited for long term storage of honey.
-They are available in various sizes and are ideal for the large scale honey producer.
-The alternative to these drums are plastic buckets.
+These are best suited for long-term storage of honey.
+They are available in various sizes and are ideal for the large-scale honey producer.
+The alternative to these drums is plastic buckets.
 These are ideal if the chosen container is food grade.
 It should also have a wide opening so as to make it easy to scoop honey when it crystallizes.
 Ideal drums for storage should never add flavor to honey, have a barrier between the metallic surface of the drum and the honey, and should be resistant to peeling and flaking.

 These honey bottles will never require sterilization given the fact that honey by itself is an antimicrobial food.
 This is a property that makes it so much easier to bottle and store honey for a long time.
 It also ensures honey does not spoil even when kept for years.
 Plastic and glass bottles only need to be cleaned thoroughly before storage.

 Bottles made specifically for honey storage do not require any cleaning before bottling the honey.
 However, you can clean them using the dishwasher (glass jars and not plastic jars) if they have been exposed to dirt.